qmk/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

-# Dactyl Manuform
+# Dactyl ManuForm

-The [Dactyl-Manuform](https://github.com/tshort/dactyl-keyboard) is a split curved keyboard based on the design of [adereth/dactyl](https://github.com/adereth/dactyl-keyboard) and thumb cluster design of the [ManuForm](https://geekhack.org/index.php?topic=46015.0) keyboard, the hardware is similar to the let's split keyboard.
-All information needed for making one is in the first link.
 ![Imgur](https://i.imgur.com/7y0Vbyd.jpg)
 *Pair of Dactyl Manuform 4x6*

+Forked from the [Dactyl](/keyboards/handwired/dactyl), the [Dactyl-ManuForm](https://github.com/tshort/dactyl-keyboard) is a parameterized, handwired, split bodied, tented, concave key-well design that incorporates the thumb cluster from the [ManuForm](https://geekhack.org/index.php?topic=46015.0).
+Bill of Materials (BoM), case files, and wiring guide for making this keyboard is in the second link.

 ## Variants

-Dactyl Manuform's are built in variations that cater for different row and column counts, and thumb clusters.
+*Dactyl ManuForm's* are built in variations that cater for different row and column counts, and thumb clusters.

 As standard:
 - The finger keywell bottom row has 2 keys, 1 each in ring and middle columns
-    - Exception to this rule is the 7 column variants, that have two additional keys in this row
+    - Exception to this rule is the `5x7` variant - that has two additional keys, per half, in this row
 - The thumb cluster has 6 keys, arranged in 2 columns by 3 rows

 Variants are denoted as `RowCount`*x*`ColumnCount`*(_`Alteration`)*